-To support the environmental impact assessment for the future Hesselø OWF project a bat monitoring program was initiated by Energinet in spring 2023.
-The program will run for consecutive years and this technical report is based only on the first-year data collected in 2023.
+To support the environmental impact assessments for the future offshore wind farm projects a bat monitoring program was initiated by Energinet in spring 2023.
+The program will run for two years, and this technical report is based only on the first-year data collected in 2023.

-A similar program of bat monitoring is undertaken for the nearby Kattegat OWF area (see map (Figure 1).
-This report is focused on the data collected for Hesselø OWF, but in relation to future impact assessments data from the larger area should also be considered.
+A similar program of bat monitoring is undertaken for the nearby Hesselø OWF area (see map (Figure 1).
+This report is focused on the data collected for Kattegat OWF, but in relation to future impact assessments data from the larger area should also be considered.